 The PRC Anti-monopoly Law, which took effect on August 1, 2008, prohibits monopolistic conduct such as entering into monopoly agreements, abusing market dominance and concentration of undertakings that may have the effect of eliminating or restricting competition.
-On October 23, 2021, the Standing Committee of the National People's Congress issued a second draft amendment to the amended Anti-Monopoly Law for public comments, which proposes to increase the fines for illegal concentration of business operators to "no more than ten percent of its preceding year's sales revenue if the concentration of business operator has or may have an effect of excluding or limiting competition," The draft also proposes for the relevant authority to investigate transaction where there is evidence that the concentration has or may have the effect of eliminating or restricting competition, even if such concentration does not reach the filing threshold.
+On October 23, 2021, the Standing Committee of the National People's Congress issued a second draft amendment to the amended Anti-Monopoly Law for public comments, which proposes to increase the fines for illegal concentration of business operators to "no more than ten percent of its preceding year's sales revenue if the concentration of business operator has or may have an effect of excluding or limiting competition, or a fine of up to RMB5 million if the concentration of business operator does not have an effect of excluding or limiting competition."
+The draft also proposes for the relevant authority to investigate transaction where there is evidence that the concentration has or may have the effect of eliminating or restricting competition, even if such concentration does not reach the filing threshold.